-Posters advertising these awards and how to apply will be displayed on medical school notice boards from January.
-Please contact Siu Tsang: email@example.com
+Posters advertising these awards and how to apply will be displayed on medical school notice boards or online.
+Please contact Siu Tsang: firstname.lastname@example.org

 if there are no posters at your medical school.

-Applicants are advised to carefully read and adhere to the application conditions.
+Applicants are advised to download the application forms, and carefully read and adhere to the application conditions.

 Up to nine grants of £500 each are available, to undergraduate medical students at UK or Irish universities, who will be undertaking a research project related to dermatology or skin biology or an elective in the UK or an overseas dermatology department.
 Applications must be made before the start of the project/elective period.